 dollars in maldives

-• Diving, snorkeling, any excursions are only taken in dollars.
-Rufiyaa can also be accepted, but with a very unhappy face.
+• Diving, snorkeling, and excursions: These services are generally priced in dollars.
+While some providers might accept rufiyaa, they may do so reluctantly or at a less favorable rate.
 Learn all about diving in the Maldives and the PADI certificate.

 ATMs and fees